 There is a TV program dedicated to making meals in less than 12 minutes!
 Sounds amazing, doesn’t it?
 And yet this is somehow sad parallelism to our busy lives.

 We live fast, walk fast, work fast and we want to eat fast.
 Meals are now measured in seconds thanks to the microwave (which still seems to be extremely slow).
 Al desko is a word we use more and more often as a synonym of something good (being busy is a sign of success).

 Well, the dictatorship of time must come to an end!
 More and more people simply want to reclaim their time to eat.
 So let's take a look at the Slow Food Movement and see how we can apply it to our lives.

 The Slow Food Movement was created in 1986 by journalist Carlo Petrini when he saw with horror that a McDonalds had opened its doors in Piazza de Spagna in Rome.
 In his rebellion, he decided to focus on slow food, a philosophy based on the enjoyment of good food, with fresh, seasonal, organic, and local products.
 From the beginning, the movement focused on biodiversity, sustainability, and respect for nature.

 It is a movement that creates involved consumers, who use their decision-making power as a revolutionary spear against the modern food industry.

 What does Slow Food stand for?

 A homemade pizza made with whole wheat flour is much healthier than a frozen one.
 A homemade burger is better than a purchased one.
-But don't think of slow food as cooking from five in the morning to three in the afternoon to make three course meals and elaborate deserts.
-While fast food tasets about the same for everyone, slow food defends the richness and aroma of the local cuisine.
+But don't think of slow food as cooking from five in the morning to three in the afternoon to make three-course meals and elaborate desserts.
+While fast food tastes about the same for everyone, slow food defends the richness and aroma of the local cuisine.
 It's about taking time to enjoy the process of cooking, no matter how simple the dish may be.